You know who this is, and you know what we do here, and you know how right we are.

 It was brazen.

-And you know, 1993, that was that was Shock City.
+And, you know, 1993, that was Shock City.

-Uh Mary in Charleston, South Carolina, you're next on the EIB network.
+Mary in Charleston, South Carolina, you're next on the EIB network.

 Hello.

-Hi, I just wanted to ask your opinion on if you're worried about the next presidential election, having a Tea Party candidate, take votes away from the Republican, you know, causing us to end up with another Democrat.
+Hi, I just wanted to ask your opinion on if you're worried about the next presidential election having a Tea Party candidate take votes away from the Republican, you know, causing us to end up with another Democrat.

-If there is the Republican Party candidate will be the minority party candidate and will take votes from the Democrat.
+If there is, the Republican Party candidate will be the minority party candidate and will take votes from the Democrat.

 She's taking votes away from the Democrat.